JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

 --------------

 DBMS : database management system
-* we have tons of informations in our database like user informations, passwords and emails.
+* we have tons of information in our database like user information, passwords and emails.

-* what if we want the information about a specific entity? we can run a database QUERY.
+* what if we want the information about a specific entity?
+We can run a database QUERY.
-To use the DB query we need to have a databse management system.
+To use the DB query we need to have a database management system.

 RDBMS is a sub category that is designed to manage relational databases.

-1. run fancy query.
+1. Run fancy query.

 DBMS / RDBMS:

-    i. view mechanism : surface appearance of a data. will give access to needed informations to specific users. it's a security feature.
+    i.
+View mechanism : surface appearance of a data.
+Will give access to needed information to specific users. ii. a security feature.

-        ex:
+        Ex:
             1. Admins can view all the data.
             2. A user can only view a certain amount of data.

     ii.
 Transaction:
-        a. transfer money
+        a.
+Transfer money
-        b. deduct money
+        b.
+Deduct money
-        c. if any error then the transaction terminates and unsave everything to previous order.
+        c.
+If any error then the transaction terminates and unsaved everything to previous order.

     Examples of DBMS/RDBMS:
         1. MySQL
-        2. Oracal
+        2. Oracle
         3. SQL server

     * actual files are saved in hard drive.
     * database management system shows the data in a presentable way.
-    * RDBMS creates consestincy for the frontend. we can take a full name from frontend but we store it in firstname and lastname columns in backend.
+    * RDBMS creates consistency for the frontend.
+We can take a full name from frontend but we store it in firstname and lastname columns in backend.

     * Server side scripting language:
         1. php